Battle of Savo Island: Action south of Savo

-At about this time, Yūnagi detached from the Japanese column and reversed direction, perhaps because she lost sight of the other Japanese ships ahead of her, or perhaps she was ordered to provide a rearguard for Mikawa's force.
+At about this time, Yūnagi detached from the Japanese column and reversed direction, perhaps because she lost sight of the other Japanese ships ahead of her, or perhaps because she was ordered to provide a rearguard for Mikawa's force.
 One minute later, Japanese lookouts sighted a warship to port.
-This ship was the destroyer USS Jarvis, heavily damaged the day before and now departing Guadalcanal independently for repairs in Australia.
+This ship was the destroyer USS Jarvis, heavily damaged the day before and departing Guadalcanal independently for repairs in Australia.
 Whether Jarvis sighted the Japanese ships is unknown, since her radios had been destroyed.
 Furutaka launched torpedoes at Jarvis, which all missed.
 The Japanese ships passed as close to Jarvis as 1,100 m, close enough for officers on Tenryū to look down onto the destroyer's decks without seeing any of her crew moving about.
 If Jarvis was aware of the Japanese ships passing by, she did not respond in any noticeable way and was torpedoed and sunk the following day by aircraft from Rabaul.
 There were no survivors.

-Two minutes after sighting Jarvis, the Japanese lookouts sighted the Allied destroyers and cruisers of the southern force about 12,500 m away, silhouetted by the glow from the burning George F. Elliott.
-Several minutes later, at about 01:38, the Japanese cruisers began launching salvos of torpedoes at the Allied southern force ships.
+After sighting Jarvis, the Japanese lookouts sighted the Allied destroyers and cruisers of the southern force about 12,500 m away, silhouetted by the glow from the still-burning transport George F. Elliott.
+At about 01:38, the Japanese cruisers began launching salvos of torpedoes at the Allied southern force ships.
 At this same time, lookouts on Chōkai spotted the ships of the Allied northern force at a range of 16 km.
 Chōkai turned to face this new threat, and the rest of the Japanese column followed, while still preparing to engage the Allied southern force ships with gunfire.

-Patterson's crew was alert because the destroyer's captain had taken seriously the earlier daytime sightings of Japanese warships and evening sightings of unknown aircraft, and told his crew to be ready for action.
+Patterson's crew was alert because the destroyer's captain, Frank R. Walker, had heeded earlier daytime sightings of Japanese warships and evening sightings of unknown aircraft.
 At 01:43, Patterson spotted a ship, probably Kinugasa, 5,000 m dead ahead and immediately sent a warning by radio and signal lamp: "Warning!
 Warning!
 Strange ships entering the harbor!"
-Patterson increased speed to full, and fired star shells towards the Japanese column.
+Patterson increased speed to full and fired star shells towards the Japanese column.
 Her captain ordered a torpedo attack, but his order was not heard over the noise from the destroyer's guns.